 The links in each issue are on the same subject to make learning easier due to common vocabulary and themes.
 Many issues also have had vocabulary practice activities.

 You can find a link to those back issues at the very bottom of the page.
 (See the blue section with site information).
-This spring I switched email providers.
+A few years ago I switched email providers.
 The new provider no longer archives the back issues.

 Several former English Detective subscribers have contacted me months after the transition.
 They’re getting it again now, but I wanted a place to refer them to so they could read the articles they missed.
 That’s why I created this page.